Chaotic and Thermal Aspects in the Highly Excited String S-Matrix: Context

 \ndt In this paper we evaluate scattering amplitudes involving more than one $\ket{HES}$ states of the DDF type.
 In particular we consider the following two S-matrices : \begin{itemize} \item A $\ket{HES}$ decaying into a tachyon and another $\ket{HES}$

 \item A $2\leftrightarrow 2$ scattering of a $\ket{HES}$ and a tachyon going into another $\ket{HES}$ and a tachyon.

-\end{itemize} The expressions for the $HHT$ and the $HHTT$ amplitudes are derived in Eq.\eqref{eq:HHT-amp} and in Eq.\eqref{eq:HHTT-amp} respectively.
-In the rest of the sections \S\ref{sec:HHT} and \S\ref{sec:HHTT} we discuss the kinematics involved, and then explicitly evaluate the amplitudes.
+\end{itemize} The expressions for the $HHT$ and the $HHTT$ amplitudes are derived in Eq.\eqref{HHT amp} and in Eq.\eqref{hhtt-amp} respectively.
 In the rest of the paper we use these amplitudes as probes to understand thermalization and chaos.
-Our discussions can be arranged along various axes : \begin{enumerate} \item {\it What are the signatures of chaos in $HES$ scattering? } The S-matrix as a function of the scattering angle exhibits peaks.
+Our discussions can be arranged along various axes \begin{enumerate} \item {\it What are the signatures of chaos in $HES$ scattering? } The S-matrix as a function of the scattering angle exhibits peaks.
 The position of the peaks are extremely sensitive to the microstate constituency of the both the initial as well as the final $\ket{HES}$ states.
 We followed the numerical analysis of \cite{BF2} that was carried out for the $HTT$ amplitude, to uncover the chaotic distribution of peaks in the S-matrix as a function of the scattering angle. \begin{enumerate} \item {\em Three point $HHT$ amplitude chaos: } In \S\ref{subsec:HHT-chaos-eth} we evaluated $HHT$ numerically and compared the peak statistics with random matrix theory (RMT).
 Level-repulsion is clearly evident, and we compared the level statistics distribution of peaks with that which follows from the Gaussian Orthogonal Ensemble (GOE) universality class of RMT.
-We do this by comparing the two probability distributions using the Kolmogorov-Smirnov test.
-Our results indicate that as the level of the $\ket{HES}$ states increase, the distribution indeed approaches that of the GOE.
-Unlike the $HTT$ case however, now since 2 $\ket{HES}$ states are involved, the amplitude is a function of the scalar $\zeta_1 \cdot \zeta_2$.
+We do this by comparing the two probability distributions using a one parameter fit as well as the Kolmogorov-Smirnov test.
+Our results indicate that as the level of the $\ket{HES}$ states increases, the distribution approaches that of the GOE.
+Unlike the $HTT$ case however, now since two $\ket{HES}$ states are involved, the amplitude is a function of the scalar $\zeta_1 \cdot \zeta_2$.
 Interestingly, the amplitude with a non-zero $\zeta_1\cdot \zeta_2$, thus implying larger correlations among the in and the out states, show more RMT characteristics than with the $\zeta_1 \cdot \zeta_2 = 0$ case.
 This RMT description is for the non-coarse-grained 3 point amplitude. \item {\em Four point $HHTT$ amplitude chaos: } The 4 point function inherits the quantum chaotic behaviour almost trivially as it contains a {\em dressing} factor of the form of the 3 point amplitude which is chaotic.
 However, a priori, it isn't obvious if the chaos survives even in the probe limit.
 This is when in the $2\leftrightarrow 2$ scattering, the tachyon string comes in with extremely low energy.
 We focus in on this limit in \S\ref{subsec:probe} as this is the realm of classical chaotic scattering.
 We find that the leading contribution in this limit is given by a pole in the {\em s-channel}.
-The residue of the pole is microstate dependent, and once again shows features of level repulsion in its peaks distribution.
+The residue of the pole is microstate dependent, and once again shows features of level repulsion in its peaks distribution. \end{enumerate}